shakfu/llamalib/README.md

 ## Testing

-As a first step type, you should download a `.gguf` model from [huggingface](https://huggingface.co/models?search=gguf).
-The following models have been known to work on a 16GB M1 Macbook air.
-A good start is [Llama-3.2-1B-Instruct-Q6_K.gguf](https://huggingface.co/bartowski/Llama-3.2-1B-Instruct-GGUF/blob/main/Llama-3.2-1B-Instruct-Q6_K.gguf).
+As a first step, you should download a smallish llm in the `.gguf` model from [huggingface](https://huggingface.co/models?search=gguf).
+This [document](https://github.com/shakfu/llamalib/blob/main/docs/model-performance.md) provides some examples of models which have been known to work on a 16GB M1 Macbook air.

+A good model to start with is [Llama-3.2-1B-Instruct-Q6_K.gguf](https://huggingface.co/bartowski/Llama-3.2-1B-Instruct-GGUF/blob/main/Llama-3.2-1B-Instruct-Q6_K.gguf).
 After downloading it, place the model in the `llamalib/models` folder and run:

 ```sh
 bin/llama-simple -c 512 -n 512 -m models/Llama-3.2-1B-Instruct-Q6_K.gguf \